Accelerating the energy transition

 Research & integration

-CrossWind is looking at opportunities to integrate these innovations within the wind park.
+CrossWind is looking at opportunities to integrate these innovations within the wind farm.
 We have commissioned further research to assess its feasibility.
-Our aim is to help the world to build intelligent wind parks that can align.
+Our aim is to help the world to build intelligent wind farms that can align.
 Supply it with the demand of renewable energy and to further power the transition into a lower carbon future.

-The arrival of the wind farm will affect the habitat of birds, bats, fish and marine mammals.
+The wind farm will affect the habitat of birds, bats, fish and marine mammals.
 That is why we adhere to the HKN Permit requirements and the Wind Farm Site Decree.
-We apply measures for birds and bats to limit any adverse effects, such as shutting down the wind turbines under certain circumstances.
-In order not to unnecessarily disturb fish and marine mammals, we adhere to a maximum noise level while pile driving the foundations of the wind turbines.
+We applied measures for birds and bats to limit any adverse effects, such as shutting down the wind turbines under certain circumstances.

 News